asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 #### The Cost of Ri Teams Operating at Shu

-One important aspect of Dreyfus model research is that they have found if experts follow the same rules that they devised for novices, the experts perform at a novice level.<sup>[1](#research)</sup>
+One important discovery resulting from Dreyfus model research is that researchers have found if experts follow the same rules that they devised for novices, the experts performed at a novice level.<sup>[1](#research)</sup>

 ### Scrum "By-the-Books"

 I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these formulas exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.

-I don't have anything against Scrum, I find it a very valuable framework.
+I don't have anything against Scrum, I find it a valuable framework (although it wouldn't be my first choice for development teams).
 Reading the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) you will find that it is a prescriptive but lightweight framework.
 However, the "by-the-books" implementations I've seen added a lot of agile consultant practices on top of the Scrum Guide that teams were expected follow to the letter by their organizations.

 #### Skipping to Ri